The Uber team meticulously crafts its innovative platform using the intricate Uber System Design.

 Generation 1: Building the Foundation

 Traditional relational databases provided the foundation for Uber’s early Big Data venture and its data architecture.
 An essential part of Uber’s initial iteration of the Big Data platform was data processing and storage, which was handled by MySQL and PostgreSQL.
-These databases offered a strong basis for organizing structured data, but they quickly showed to be insufficient for managing the massive amounts of data produced by Uber’s quickly growing business.
+These databases offered a strong basis for organizing structured data, but they quickly proved insufficient for managing the massive amounts of data produced by Uber’s quickly growing business.

 Generation 2: Embracing Hadoop